gtauzin/kedro-dagster/docs/pages/getting-started.md

 - **executors:** Used to specify the compute targets for jobs (in-process, multiprocess, k8s, etc).
 - **jobs:** Used to describe jobs through the filtering of Kedro pipelines.

-You can edit the automatically generated `conf/local/dagster.yml` to customize jobs, executors, and schedules:
+Let's edit the automatically generated `conf/local/dagster.yml` to customize jobs, executors, and schedules:

 ```yaml
 schedules: